 Sign #2: Your advertising is not providing the return you need.

 Do you continue to dump dollar after dollar into your advertising and see no return?

 Are your digital marketing campaigns and television commercials making the phone ring or filling your inbox with requests?

-If not, many companies and advertising agencies commission market research to find out more.
+Many companies and advertising agencies commission market research to find out more about this process.

 Sign #3: You don't know why you are losing customers.

 Are you continually losing customers?
 Are they fleeing to a new competitor in your area but you don't know why?
 This is typically a sign of larger problems with your customer experience (CX).

 Perhaps it's your poor customer service, your long lines, or your increasing hiked prices.

 You'll have your gut feelings but you'll never truly know unless you survey your customers to find out why.
 Maybe you'll find out long lines make a positive impact on your brand because it creates a perception of quality and demand.

 A quick Voice of Customer (VoC) email survey will get you the answers you need to start making corrections.
 This will provide you with objective data directly from your customers.